 During World War II all the plants were switched to wartime production.
 Three of the plants were involved in soybean extraction for the production of oils used in paint and plastics.
 Soybean production ceased in World War II.

 The Village Industries joined four other outstate lumber operations in northern Michigan’s Upper Peninsula.
 Operations in Iron Mountain, L’anse, Alberta, and Pequaming all made products utilized by Ford Motor operations.

 This listing constitutes the small factories and operations in Southeast Michigan.
 They are the generally accepted list of facilities for the economic experiment.

-This is the first location acquired for Henry Ford’s Village Industry Project.
-In 1918 Nankin Mills was a retired gristmill built-in 1863.
+This is the first location acquired for Henry Ford’s Village Industries Project.
+In 1918 Nankin Mills was a retired gristmill built in 1863.
 The original building was renovated by Ford and officially opened in 1921.
 The factory manufactured rivets, carbonator parts, and machine screws.
 In 1937 Ford retooled the Nankin site for stencil and engraving operations.
-This continued until 1948 when the operations were moved to Waterford.
+This continued until 1948, when the operations were moved to Waterford.
 Clara Ford deeded the Nankin site to Wayne County, which operated a Nature Center from 1958 through 1979.
 It was reopened in 1997 as an Interpretive Center in 1997 and exhibits began in 2001.

 Plymouth Tap Operations

 Purchased in 1920, the site of the dilapidated Holbrook and Hardenbergh gristmill was originally constructed in 1845.
 A new building was put in place in 1923.
 Initially, generator cutouts were produced but that operation was soon moved to the Phoenix Plant.
 Plymouth became the source of 95% of the Ford Motor Company’s taps.
 Taps are used for forming internal screw threads.
 Plymouth tap operations were transferred to Waterford in 1948.
 Today the site is utilized by Wayne County for storage.